 The fact is that for hard disk manufacturers 1 GB = 1000 MB, 1 MB = 1000 KB, and 1KB = 1000 B (byte), but actually 1 GB = 1024 MB, 1 MB = 1024 KB, and 1 KB = 1024 B.

 Therefore a 500 GB hard disk is just (500 * 1000 * 1000 * 1000) 500,000,000,000 B for manufacturers.
 Converted to GB, it is 5000,000,000,000/1024/1024/1024 ≈ 465GB.
 Similarly, a 1TB hard disk will be 931GB.
 This is the cause.
 Under this situation, we have nothing to do for the missing disk space.

 Laptops are always coming with hidden partitions, such as OEM partition, recovery partition, and Microsoft reserved partition.

-But I can see 3 partitions only in Windows Explorer:
+But I can see 2 partitions only (the System Reserved partition wont show up) in Windows Explorer: